 The Graduate School requires Ph.D. students to demonstrate breadth in their studies, typically achieved by completing a doctoral minor in addition to their home program coursework.
+The Linguistics Ph.D. program requires a 12-credit minor.
 There are two options:

 - Option A – External Minor: Students take a series of courses prescribed in some other department’s doctoral minor program.
 For example, Ph.D. students in Linguistics might consider a doctoral minor in Computer Science, Psychology, Community-Engaged Scholarship, Second Language Acquisition, or English Linguistics.
 The set of courses must be approved by the external department offering the minor, and the number of required credits may vary.
+Note that if the number of credits for the External Minor is less than 12, the student will need to take additional credits to reach the 12 required by the Linguistics Ph.D. program.
 Contact the external department directly to enroll in their doctoral minor program.